-- For the purposes of Volume 4 (Investment Business), Category 1 investment firms may undertake (subject to Rule AU-1.1.19) any regulated investment service, as listed below: - a) Dealing in financial instruments as principal; - b) Dealing in financial instruments as agent; - c) Arranging deals in financial instruments; - d) Managing financial instruments; - Safeguarding financial instruments (i.e. a custodian); e) - f) Advising on financial instruments; and - Operating a collective investment undertaking (i.e. an operator). g) - AU-1.1.14 The activity of dealing in financial instruments as principal includes underwriting, so only a Category 1 investment firm may undertake to underwrite the issuance of a financial instrument.
+- AU-1.1.13 For the purposes of Volume 4 (Investment Business), Category 1 investment firms may undertake (subject to Rule AU-1.1.19) any regulated investment service, as listed below: - a) Dealing in financial instruments as principal; - b) Dealing in financial instruments as agent; - c) Arranging deals in financial instruments; - d) Managing financial instruments; - e) Safeguarding financial instruments (i.e. a custodian); - f) Advising on financial instruments; and - g) Operating a collective investment undertaking (i.e. an operator). - AU-1.1.14 The activity of dealing in financial instruments as principal includes underwriting, so only a Category 1 investment firm may undertake to underwrite the issuance of a financial instrument.